War Related Illness and Injury Study Center

-About 697,000 men and women served in Operations Desert Shield and Desert Storm from August 1990 to June 1991 during the first Gulf War.
+About 697,000 men and women served in Operations Desert Shield and Desert Storm from August 1990 to April 1991 during the Gulf War.
 In the years since they returned, nearly a quarter of these Veterans have experienced a number of symptoms that have led VA and others to research whether potential Gulf War exposures may have caused their symptoms.

 A number of research studies have looked at whether potentially harmful environmental exposures that Gulf War Veterans may have been exposed to are linked to the symptoms Gulf War Veterans have experienced.
 To date, no link has been found, but research continues to be ongoing to better understand the relationship between deployment exposures and health symptoms.